jcoreyes/OP3/README.md

 which will by default output the dataset to op3/envs/blocks/rendered/blocks.h5.
 See the args in the file for more options such as controlling the number of objects in the scene.

 #### Multi-Step Block Stacking
-Download the multi-step block stacking dataset [pickplace](https://drive.google.com/file/d/132_9yNQDK1o0QdhkHWwdj9WJDdrPFu9w/view?usp=sharing) which contains 10,000 trajectories where each trajectory contains five frames of randomly picking and placing blocks.
+The pickplace_multienv_10k.h5 dataset contains 10,000 trajectories where each trajectory contains five frames of randomly picking and placing blocks.

 This dataset can also be generated using the Mujoco environment.
 Run